 Directors of the Company are reimbursed for out-of-pocket expenses incurred in attending the Board of Directors and committee meetings.
-In addition, each Director who is not an employee of the Company receives \$16,000 plus \$1,000 for each meeting attended in person and \$500 for each teleconference Board of Directors meeting attended and \$500 for each committee meeting attended either in person or by telephone.
+In addition, each Director who is not an employee of the Company receives \$6,500 quarterly for all activities as a Director of the Company.
 In addition, each outside Director is annually granted options to purchase 5,000 shares of the Company's Common Stock under the Matrix Service Company 1995 Nonemployee Directors' Stock Option Plan.